Any interest in addressing the biggest

 "My journey didn’t just inform this project—it disrupted what I once believed about this field.
 Every struggle, every moment of clarity, pushed me to question the old systems and ask why I kept accepting them.
 This project is born from that disruption.
 This isn’t just personal healing.
 It’s a reclamation and revolution of care—a shared effort to reclaim our energy and reimagine how we support ourselves, each other, and this work.”
+Hit the "+" signs below to learn about my journey and where Interwoven is headed.
+The first is a slideshow followed by four videos.
+I'm curious how they resonate with you.

 World Tapestry and Self Care